qhammad99/Node-Server-Monitoring-with-Prometheus_and_Grafana/Readme.md

 ***3000*** but i will use 4000, because 3000 used by other services.

-After installing docker images you can visit http://localhost:4000 to access grafana. default user and password is admin admin.
+After installing docker images you can visit http://localhost:4000 to access grafana. default user and password is admin admin. then add data source, ip and port of parametheus and save it.

 ![Grafana Dashboard](./images/grafana-dashboard-success.png)